SwapnaneelR/SRAY-Submission/README.md

-# README.md
+# 🌟 SRAY - AI CHATBOT for Maang.in 🌟

-# 🌟 SRAY - AI Help Button for Maang.in 🌟
+## AZ WINTER HACKATHON 2024 Submission

-Welcome to the **SRAY** project!
+Welcome to the project!
 This Google Chrome extension introduces an AI Help button on the **maang.in** website, allowing users to ask for hints or solutions related to specific questions.
 Powered by JavaScript and the Gemini API, SRAY aims to enhance your learning experience.

 ## 🚀 Features